dollarbill0707/dollarbill0707/README.md

 ### Hi there 👋

-I'm Daler student of the University of Lodz.
+I'm Daler student at the University of Lodz.